Droopy Eyelid (Ptosis) Surgery

 - Eyelid lumps.
 Lumps can very occasionally occur as a reaction to sutures used to close the wounds.
 These usually resolve with time but occasionally steroid injections are required.

 - Reoperation.
 Further surgery within the first few weeks to address any asymmetries may be required.
 This should be borne in mind.
-There are a number of factors beyond a surgeon’s control, which can have an impact on postoperative progress e.g. postoperative swelling affecting one side more than the other, which in turn can necessitate re-intervention.
+There are a number of factors beyond a surgeon’s control, which can have an impact on postoperative progress e.g. an unusual degree of postoperative swelling affecting one side more than the other, which in turn can necessitate re-intervention.

 What happens after blepharoptosis surgery?

 After blepharoptosis surgery, the eyes are initially covered with pressure dressings for approximately half an hour to reduce postoperative swelling and the wounds are treated with antibiotic ointment.
 The dressings are then removed and replaced with cool packs.
 Activity is restricted for 2 weeks to prevent bleeding.
 For some patients, a stitch is passed through the lower eyelid which is used then pulled up to protect the eye under a dressing.
 The stitch is taped to the forehead and is usually removed the next day.
 This is referred to as a ‘Frost’ stitch.

 You will be asked to clean the eyelids very gently using clean cotton wool and Normasol (sterile saline) or cooled boiled water and repeat the application of antibiotic ointment (usually Chloramphenicol or Soframycin) to the wounds 3 times a day for 2 weeks.
 The sutures used for a levator aponeurosis advancement are dissolvable but are usually removed in clinic after 2 weeks.
 The sutures used for a Muller’s muscle resection are removed in clinic after approximately 3-7 days depending on the height of the lid in the early postoperative period.